Go directly to: navigation

 Faces of Science

-In the Faces of Science project, PhD candidates communicate about their research and their lives as doctoral students in blogs, vlogs, articles, lectures, media appearances and social media activities.
-They are members of the Faces of Science network and receive tools and training to hone their science communication skills.
+In the Faces of Science project, PhD candidates communicate about their research and their lives as young researchers through blogs, vlogs, articles, lectures, media appearances and activities on social media.
+By doing so, they aim to inspire young people and fuel their enthusiasm for science, regardless of their background or level of education.

-People sometimes tell me that I don’t look like a scientist
+'People sometimes tell me that I don’t look like a scientist'

 Foto Manon de Visser

-‘People sometimes tell me that I don’t look like a scientist, because of my fashionable outfit or because I wear make-up, for example.
+People sometimes tell me that I don’t look like a scientist, because of my fashionable outfit or because I wear make-up, for example.
 The nutty professor stereotype – an old man with his hair sticking out all over – is still fairly common.
-But that’s a false image, and I like – and even find it exciting – to chip away at it, along with other experts, so that everyone can be themselves and pursue their passion, regardless of the status quo.’
+But that’s a false image, and I like – and even find it exciting – to chip away at it, along with other experts, so that everyone can be themselves and pursue their passion, regardless of the status quo.

 Manon de Visser, biologist, Leiden University and Naturalis Biodiversity Center